Linndale, Ohio

 Linndale is the smallest village in Cuyahoga County, Ohio, United States.
 It is landlocked, surrounded by the city of Cleveland and the suburb of Brooklyn.
-According to the 2010 census, the village achieved the second highest growth rate in Cuyahoga County: 53% as the population increased from 117 to 179, although the last house was built in 1968 and there are only 37 residential addresses.
+According to the 2020 census, the population was 108.

 Geography

 Linndale is located at 41°26′39″N 81°46′3″W (41.444050, -81.767476).

 According to the United States Census Bureau, the village has a total area of 0.08 sqmi, all land.
 The southeast border is along the municipal limits of Brooklyn; the remainder of Linndale is surrounded by Cleveland, specifically the neighborhoods of West Boulevard, Jefferson, and Bellaire–Puritas.